Skip to main content

 Hours Available

 Volunteers will be given a choice of a morning, afternoon, or evening shift that they will be required to attend once a week.
-Shifts are 2 1/2 hours long.
-Palliative care volunteers are also strongly encouraged to attend monthly one-hour training sessions, and are offered optional opportunities to attend conferences sponsored by Palliative Care members for UI Hospitals and Clinics staff.
+Shifts are 2-3 hours long.
+Palliative Care volunteers may volunteer from 8am-7pm, including weekend availability.

 Areas of Study Best Suited